ShubhamGupta2701/React-Projects/README.md

 - ## Hocks
+  : Hooks are functions with starting from 'use' and they let us to perform some functionality or operations on the react state
 ```
     - useEffect()
         - React provide use multiple hocks to enable us to perform some particular operations optimally